shareloqs/MPSDynamics/docs/src/examples/sbm.md

 # convparams = [1e-2, 1e-3, 1e-4] # threshold value of the projection error (DTDVP)
 ```
 Using `MPSDynamics.jl` built-in methods we define the SBM MPO and the MPS representing the initial state.
 This initial state is a product state between the system and the chain.
-It is constructed using a list of the 'local state' of each site of the MPS, and the dimensions of the physical legs of the MPS are set to be the same as the ones dof the MPO.
+It is constructed using a list of the 'local state' of each site of the MPS, and the dimensions of the physical legs of the MPS are set to be the same as the ones of the MPO.

 ```julia
 #---------------------------